Last Updated on by Michael Brockbank

 Do you have a blog to market yourself as an author?
 A lot of fans might be curious as to how your latest “work-in-progress” is coming along.
 In this post, I’ll show you how to add the Author WIP Progress Bar in WordPress.

 You can also use the WIP progress bar to highlight Wattpad stories, blog posts, or perhaps an eBook you’re putting together.
+In one instance, I’m showing my progress for writing a certain number of words per year.

 At any rate, the progress bar is a fun addition to any writer’s website.